Icehawk78/FrozenCookies/README.md

 - Logic to go past building limits, needed for some building upgrades and building biscuits (550 owned etc.) -- and then sell back to the limit
 - Automatically set dragon auras

+# Known Issues

+- Currently will not ever buy or recommend buying the Sacrificial Rolling Pin.
+(Due to not modelling the cost of the Elder Pact as lost CpS.)
+- Will not buy some other upgrades as well as they don't directly gain CpS
+- Cosmetic bug: raw cookies per second reports (highest this ascension: 70.4 quadrillion) when nothing has been done yet.
+- Not compatible with the __CCSE__ mod (up to version 2.048).
+This is because of problems in CCSE.

 # Efficiency?
 What's that?

 Frozen Cookies uses a custom tweaked Efficiency calculation to determine what the optimal purchase at the current point in time is.
 The current raw efficiency formula is the following: